Postnuptial Agreement Attorneys in Campbell: Legal Planning After Marriage

 Prenuptial and postnuptial agreements are both meant to help married couples protect their assets if they ever get divorced.
 The main difference between the two types of legal documents is that you draft a prenuptial agreement before you get married, while you create a postnuptial agreement after you’re married.

-While some couples opt for a postnuptial agreement simply because they didn’t get a chance to sign a prenuptial agreement before their wedding day, others decide to draft this document due to a specific event.
-For example, if one spouse gets an inheritance or opens a business, a postnuptial agreement can specify how these assets will be handled in case of divorce.
-Planning ahead can help avoid costly legal battles in case you and your spouse divorce.
+While some couples opt for a postnuptial agreement simply because they didn’t have a chance to sign a prenuptial agreement before their wedding day, others draft this document due to a specific event.
+For example, if one spouse receives an inheritance or opens a business, a postnuptial agreement can specify how those assets will be handled in the event of divorce.
+Planning can help you avoid costly legal battles if you and your spouse divorce.

 While prenuptial and postnuptial agreements include similar details, such as how to handle assets and debts, there is one notable difference.
-Prenuptial agreements only discuss dividing separate property since the couple doesn’t have marital assets yet.
+Prenuptial agreements address dividing separate property because the couple doesn’t have marital assets yet.
 By contrast, postnuptial agreements also address assets gained during the marriage, as they’re typically considered community property.

 Another difference between prenuptial and postnuptial agreements is enforceability.
 Judges tend to scrutinize postnuptial agreements more than prenuptial agreements because there is more potential for abuse when one party has more power in the relationship than the other.
-For instance, when one spouse makes a lot more money than the other spouse, they might try to safeguard it by drafting a postnuptial agreement in which they get to keep a significant amount of that money.
+For instance, when one spouse earns much more than the other, they might try to safeguard it by drafting a postnuptial agreement that lets them keep a significant portion of that money.
 This is why a judge will ensure a postnuptial agreement is fair before signing or enforcing it.
 It’s also why you need to hire Campbell postnuptial agreement attorneys to help draft this document.

 What Does a Postnuptial Agreement Cover?